mendix/docs/content/apidocs-mxsdk/apidocs/deploy-api.md

 #### 3.20.1 Description

-Tags are arbitrary strings that are not interpreted by Cloud Portal.
+Tags are arbitrary strings that are not interpreted by the Cloud Portal.
 Users are able to set tags on environments.
 Tags serve two purposes:

 * Custom tags can be added to metrics (for Datadog)
 * Tags can serve as selection criteria for grouping environments into a landscape management dashboard